Sickboy78/ioBroker.sureflap/README.md

 Add username and password from your Sure Petcare® account on the adapter configuration page.

+Also battery full and empty thresholds can be adapted here when using accus.
+This affects the battery percentage values.

 ## Description

 The adapter provides information about the settings and status of your pet flap, cat flap, feeder or water dispenser.